sst/guide/_chapters/add-an-api-to-update-a-note.md

 ---
 layout: post
-title: Add an API to update a note
+title: Add an API to Update a Note
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: In this chapter we are adding an API to update a given note.
+It'll trigger a Lambda function when we hit the API and update the note in our DynamoDB table.
 ref: add-an-api-to-update-a-note
 comments_id:
 ---

 Now let's create an API that allows a user to update a note with a new note object given the id.

-### Add the function
+### Add the Function

-{%change%} Create a new file in `src/update.js` and paste the following code
+{%change%} Create a new file in `src/update.js` and paste the following.

 ``` javascript
 import handler from "./util/handler";